Catalyst Scholars

 Direct experience in biomedical innovation research for undergraduate students, nursing residents, and trainees

-The MIT Catalyst Scholars Program provides a unique opportunity for undergraduate students, nursing residents, and trainees to gain direct experience in biomedical innovation research.
-The program is a collaboration with the Priscilla King Gray Public Service Center at MIT and the Veterans Health Administration Innovation Ecosystem.
+The MIT Catalyst Scholars Program provides a unique opportunity for undergraduate students and trainees to gain direct experience in biomedical innovation research.
+The program is a collaboration with the Priscilla King Gray Public Service Center at MIT.

 Scholars collaborate closely with MIT Catalyst Fellows—professionals from fields such as healthcare, engineering, business, and more—to tackle unmet medical needs.
 This program offers hands-on research experience where students identify clinical problems, explore innovative solutions, and engage in the testing and validation of ideas, all while developing critical skills in problem-solving, teamwork, and communication.